 The king of your sandwich cravings is here

 The SLO location, modeled after the original Manhattan Beach Giant Grinder shop, was established in 2008.
 Brad Fuller, who started the Manhattan Beach shop in 1970, brought the scrumptious East Coast style of grinders to the Central Coast.
 With hard work and dedication, his following grew and the SLO business became a massive success.
 In early 2020, Fuller retired and passed the business on to Marty Budinger and Libby Waterbury.
-The husband and wife a family business has made a positive impact on the community and customers.
+The husband and wife family business has made a positive impact on the community and customers.

 Tummy growling?
-Freshly baked bread is piled high with Morro Bay avocados to East Coast style meats.
-Broad Street Giant Grinder offers fresh baked cookies made from scratch.
-Try one with their Italian peppers, cooked green bell peppers, drizzled in olive oil and spices.
+Freshly baked bread is piled high with toppings from Morro Bay avocados to East Coast-style meats.
+Try one with their Italian peppers: cooked green bell peppers, drizzled in olive oil and spices.
+Broad Street Giant Grinder also offers freshly baked cookies made from scratch.
+Their new pizza oven bakes deep dish pizzas that gives everyone an option they will love!
 Nobody goes away hungry.
 Diners love to customize their massive 18” sandwiches.
-A half sandwich can often feed two people.
+A regular 9” sandwich can often feed two people.

-The most popular sub is the East Coast Combo with Italian salami, mortadella and capicola and “the works,” including Italian peppers, lettuce, tomato, olive oil, salt, pepper, oregano and provolone cheese.
-Other signature combinations include the NorCal (roast beef and roast turkey), Central Coast (chicken breast with prosciutto), and So Cal (Italian salami and roast turkey).
-Popular hot sandwiches include: the half meatball and sausage, hot pastrami, and toasted turkey pesto.
-Choose a vegetarian option including breaded eggplant and marinara sauce or pesto, fresh mozzarella, tomato, and spinach.
+The most popular sub is the East Coast Combo with Italian salami, mortadella, capicola and “the works,” including Italian peppers, lettuce, tomato, olive oil, salt, pepper, oregano and provolone cheese.
+Other signature combinations include the Nor Cal (roast beef and roast turkey), Central Coast (chicken breast with prosciutto), and So Cal (Italian salami and roast turkey).
+Popular hot sandwiches include the half meatball and sausage, hot pastrami, and toasted turkey pesto.
+Choose a vegetarian option including breaded eggplant and marinara sauce or one with pesto, fresh mozzarella, tomato, and spinach.
 Add a deli salad of macaroni, red potato, or Italian pasta.
 Mixed green salads come with loads of veggies and options.
-Savor a crisp dill pickle and bag of kettle chips.
+Savor a crisp dill pickle and a bag of kettle chips.

 Broad Street Giant Grinder is located at 1901 Broad St. in San Luis Obispo.
-Hours are Mon-Thu 10 a.m.- 4 p.m., Sun 11 a.m.-5:30 p.m.
+Hours are Mon-Sat 10 a.m.- 4 p.m., Sun 11 a.m.-4 p.m.
 For more information call (805) 543-6700 or visit www.giantgrinderslo.com.